Epoxy Garage Floor vs Polyaspartic: An Honest Contractor's Guide

 Why Floortek Chose Polyaspartic (And Why You Should, Too)

 We could offer cheaper epoxy floors.
-But we would be installing a product we know is going to fail.
+But we would be installing a product we know will fail.
 We aren't interested in that.
 We're interested in solving your problem for good.

 That's why we invested in Our Coating Products And the extensive training required to install polyaspartic systems correctly.
 The installation is highly technical and requires specialized equipment—it's not a DIY-friendly product.
 That's a good thing.
 It means it's a professional-grade solution that delivers professional-grade results.